This Fruit Salad Recipe is full of colorful fruit with a lemon vanilla glaze on top. Serve it for Easter brunch, as a side salad, or dessert!

+- Cook: Put granulated sugar, water, lemon juice, and lemon zest in a saucepan.
+Stir over medium heat.
 Bring to a rolling boil.
 Reduce heat and simmer for 15-20 minutes until slightly thickened.

 - Cool: Remove from heat and stir in the vanilla extract.
 All the lemon vanilla glaze to cool to room temperature and then move it to the fridge to cool completely.

-Glazed Fruit Salad
+Fruit Salad with Pudding